Rutledge School

 In the 20th century, Scotland County faced various challenges, including the Great Depression and the rural-to-urban migration that affected many rural areas.
 However, the county has remained resilient and has adapted to changing times.
 Today, Scotland County is a close-knit community that values its agricultural heritage and is home to a diverse population.

-This timeline provides a condensed summary of the historical journey of Scotland County, Missouri.
+This timeline provides a concise overview of the key events in the history of Scotland County, Missouri.

 • 1813: Scotland County established as part of the Louisiana Territory.